Telangana’s ‘filmy way’ to tell moviegoers to fight against human trafficking

 Noted film personalities from Tollywood like Allu Aravind and Amala Akkineni, and Rachakonda Commissioner of Police Mahesh Bhagwat attended the Monday's anti-trafficking event to lend their support to the cause.

-In February, cabinet approved the country's first anti-human trafficking bill.
+In February, the cabinet approved the country's first anti-human trafficking bill.
 The bill is expected to be voted into law by Parliament soon.
 As per the new law, traffickers could be jailed for 10 years or, in some cases, for life.
 If convicted, they could be fined at least Rs 100,000.
 The legislation also mandates the establishment of special courts to expedite trafficking cases, setting a deadline of one year for trial and repatriation.

 Activists say traffickers abduct or lure women and children, mostly from remote villages, with false promises of jobs before selling them off to brothels, factories or gangs which force them into begging.